How to Join the Team

 TREC does not discriminate on the basis of race, color, national origin, sex, sexual orientation, genetic information, religion, age, or disability in employment.

-Any request for accommodation needed during the application or interview process should be directed to the Human Resources Manager.
+Any request for accommodation needed during the application or interview process should be directed to Human Resources.

 TREC adheres to the common-law doctrine of at-will employment and there is no implied contract of employment.
 TREC's hiring process, policies and procedures do not constitute terms of an express or implied employment agreement and do not create any property right in employment.
 Only the Commission has the authority to enter into a written contractual agreement regarding employment.